These European Cities Have Stellar Christmas Markets and Festivals—and Fewer Crowds

 Courtesy of Winchester City Council

-Founded around 648 C.E., the medieval city of Winchester is known for its 11th-century cathedral and 17th-century Morley Library; it’s bewitching at any time of year, but December is especially beautiful—and it’s only an hour from London by train.
-This peaceful market town glows during the holiday season, with a warmly lit Christmas market full of local vendors selling treats (from shortbread to samosas), goods like soaps, jewelry, and such winter essentials as beeswax lip balm.
+Founded around 648 C.E., the medieval city of Winchester is known for its 11th-century cathedral and 17th-century Morley Library.
+It’s bewitching at any time of year, but December is especially beautiful—and it’s only an hour from London by train.
+This peaceful market town glows during the holiday season, with a warmly lit Christmas market full of local vendors selling treats from shortbread to samosas, items like soaps and jewelry, and such winter essentials as beeswax lip balm.

 Attending a service at the cathedral—which, at 558 feet, is the longest Gothic cathedral in Europe—is worthwhile even if you’re not religious; there’s something truly enchanting about hearing Christmas hymns echo through the long nave.
-Don’t miss a ride on the heritage steam train Watercress Line, which runs special excursions around Christmas like festive three-course lunches, afternoon teas, and meet-and-greets with Santa (with mince pies and wine for the adults and gingerbread for the kids).
+And don’t miss a ride on the heritage steam train Watercress Line, which runs special excursions around Christmas like afternoon teas and meet-and-greets with Santa.

-A festive Christmas market at night in medieval town square, under a light dusting of snow, in Coburg
+Christmas market at night in medieval town square, under light dusting of snow, in Coburg

 Coburg’s market square shines even in winter.